FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training

 By situating these elements side by side, the integrated design space highlights how different policies and feedback strategies can be tailored to the unique risks of each exercise.
 This connection makes explicit the logic of the system: cues sensed through body state and motion lead to feedback that constrains, guides, or withdraws in order to promote safe and effective strength training.

-\section{Speed Dating}
+\section{SPEED DATING}

 To evaluate the \sys{} design space before investing in implementation, we conducted a speed dating workshop.
 Following prior work using this methodology \cite{speedDatingCMU, hereAndNow, danceVisionDesignSpace}, we presented a set of storyboards to participants with the same background from which the design space was derived.
-Each storyboard depicted speculative scenarios combining different feedback modalities, body locations, exercise types, sensing conditions, etc. The goal was to validate and refine the design space with the same user group from which \sys{} was originally derived, while surfacing the strengths and limitations of different design ideas across scenarios.
+Each storyboard depicted speculative scenarios combining different feedback modalities, body locations, exercise types, and sensing conditions.
+The goal was to validate and refine the design space with users, while surfacing the strengths and limitations of different design ideas across scenarios.

-We developed ten storyboard scenarios (S1-S10) that instantiated different combinations of \textit{Sensing \& Triggering} and \textit{Feedback Delivery} dimensions (see Fig~\ref{fig:speeddatingstoryboards}).
+We developed ten storyboard scenarios (S1–S10) that instantiated different combinations of \textit{Sensing \& Triggering} and \textit{Feedback Delivery} dimensions (see Fig.~\ref{fig:speeddatingstoryboards}).